benisde/ml_trading_bot/README.md

 <br>

-<u> Tune the trading algorithm by adjusting the SMA input features </u>
+<b> Tune the trading algorithm by adjusting the SMA input features </b>

 <br>
 <b> Question: </b> What impact resulted from increasing or decreasing either or both of the SMA windows?